innopolis-devops/labs/app_java/README.md

 ![img.png](images/docs/web-page-time.png)
 * Great!
 Everything works!

+## Monitoring

+Monitoring is performed with the use of Prometheus.

+URL: /actuator/prometheus

+Healthcheck URL: /healthcheck

 ## How to use?
 After running the project, open the following [link in your browser](http://localhost:8080/time/now).